Living Donor Kidney Transplant

 You'll also need to complete routine health screenings with your primary care doctor, depending on your age and gender.
-These may include a pap smear, mammogram or colonoscopy.
-Based on your needs, you may also have to consult specialists.
+These may include a Pap test (Pap smear), mammogram or colonoscopy.
+Based on the results, you may also have to consult specialists.

 Kidney Donation Options

 This is the most common type of living donation.
 You know the recipient, and you donate your kidney directly to them.
 Directed donations are often between blood relatives, like parents, siblings or children.
 They can also occur between people with close personal relationships, such as a spouse, friend, co-worker or acquaintance.

 Paired Kidney Exchange